Let’s See Action

 Bring a Full Backpack

 At Dig Days, the work zones can cover a lot of territory.
 You likely will be far away from your vehicle all day.
-Please bring gloves, eye protection, hard hat or helmet (if planning to use pick mattock), and lots of food and water.
+Please bring gloves, eye protection, hard hat/helmet (if planning to use pick mattock), layers, and lots of food and water.
 Also wear long pants and long sleeves to protect against the sun and ticks.

 • • 3/6/25